 Sep 5, 2018 – Sep 7, 2018 | Los Angeles, CA

-BITSS invites applications to its Research Transparency and Reproducibility Training (RT2) in Los Angeles, CA, September 5-7, 2018.
+BITSS held its Research Transparency and Reproducibility Training (RT2) in Los Angeles, CA, September 5-7, 2018.

 RT2 provides participants with an overview of tools and best practices for transparent and reproducible social science research.
 The curriculum is developed and delivered by academic leaders in the open science movement and there is space for collaborative work and hands-on skill building.
 Participants are encouraged to bring existing research questions and ideas based on their own interests to seek support and feedback from instructors and other attendees.